tinganho/balanced-storage/README.md

 ```
 Passing a sub method method as a callback argument will balance an add method in current scope.
 ```
-And we would need to also update our balance table:
+And we also need to add the rule to our balance table:

 Target | Elements | Balance
 --- | --- | ---
-Class| Methods | For every add method there must exist a corresponding sub method.
-Scope | Call expressions | Fore every call expression for an add method there must exist a corresponding a sub method call expression or a call expression that has passed an argument of a corresponding sub method.
+Scope | Call expressions | Fore every add method call expression there must exist a call expression that has passed an argument of a corresponding sub method.

 Lets go ahead and add our call expression, that accepts a corresponding sub method for our add method: